Skip to content

 Heroin, also known as diamorphine, was once used as a medication in the U.S. to suppress coughs.
 In fact, the word heroin started out as a brand name that diamorphine was sold under.
 It was even thought to be less addictive than morphine.
 However, its addictive side effects caused the government to ban the drug in 1924.

 Heroin is a partially synthetic opioid, which means it’s made by altering a naturally occurring opioid like morphine.
 Like other opioids, it mimics the body’s naturally occurring endorphins and binds to opioid receptors.
-When these receptors are activated, they block pain signals from reaching the brain, which makes heroin a fairly effective pain reliever.
+When these receptors are activated, they block pain signals from reaching the brain, which makes heroin an effective pain reliever.
 However, it also causes sedation, euphoria, and other nervous system depressant effects.

 When heroin is injected, 100 percent of it makes its way into your bloodstream and toward your brain.
 It quickly passes the blood-brain barrier, which is a membrane the filters many chemicals in your blood from entering your brain.
 However, fat-soluble substances like heroin can pass through.
 Heroin is a prodrug, which means it breaks down into active substances when it’s metabolized.
 Once it reaches the brain, it breaks down into morphine and then binds to opioid receptors.
 Heroin is stronger than morphine partly because of its fat solubility.
 It can deliver opioids to the brain more efficiently than morphine on its own.